dkapur17/brickbreaker/README.md

 ```
 to launch the game.

+## How to play

+Use `a` and `d` or the left and right arrow keys to move the paddle.
+Use `space` to launch the ball.
+Your target is to destroy all the colored bricks on the screen.
+To do damage to a brick, hit it with the ball.

+There are 5 types of bricks in the game.
+Green bricks take 1 hit to destroy, Yellow ones take 2 and Red ones take 3.
+White bricks are unbreakable under normal circumstances.
+Blue bricks are called exploding bricks.
+Upon hitting one of them, it not just destroys the brick, but all its neighboring bricks as well.
+If one of its neighboring bricks is also an exploding brick, it triggers a chain reaction.

+If the ball hits the bottom edge of the screen, you lose a life.
+You lose if you lose all your lives before destroying all colored bricks.

+On destroying a brick, a random powerup may appear in the bricks position and start moving downwards.
+Collect it with your paddle to gain the powerup.
+The powerups are:

+* `E`: "Expand Paddle" make the paddle larger
+* `S`: "Shrink Paddle" makes the paddle smaller
+* `M`: "Ball Multiplier" (a.k.a Multi-ball) makes a copy of each ball currently in play
+* `F`: "Fast Ball" increases the speed of each ball in play 1.5 times
+* `T`: "Thru Ball" ball goes through any bricks it touches, including unbreakable ones
+* `G`: "Paddle Grab" every time the ball hits the paddle, you can launch it at will.

+Each powerup lasts for 15 seconds (except for Ball Multiplier, which has no time duration).

+Every time you do damage to a brick, your score increases by 1.
+If you directly destroy a brick (using Thru-ball or an exploding brick), you get a score equivalent to its strength (the strength of an exploding brick itself is 1).
+If you manage to destroy an unbreakable brick (using Thru-ball or an exploding brick), your score increases by 4 points.

 ## Specifications

 1. The game is highly customizable as all configuration variables of the game have been stored together in a `config.json` file.
 When the game is launched,  the file is read and configuration variables are set in the game using a helper function.

 2. The brick layout is highly customizable.
 Specify the brick layout in a 13x13 matrix in `brick_layout.txt`.
-The allowed characters are `.` representing an empty space, `1`,`2` and `3` representing bricks of respective strengths and `4`, representing an unbreakable brick.
-Brick colors in increasing order of strength are Green, Yellow and Red.
-White bricks are unbreakable.
+The allowed characters are `.` representing an empty space, `1`,`2` and `3` representing bricks of respective strengths, `4` representing an unbreakable brick and `5` representing an exploding brick.

 3. A custom Input method has been used that allows using arrow keys to control the paddle as well as the `a` and `d` keys.

 4. Power ups appear with a 50% chance when a brick is broken.
 Which power up appears is randomly chosen.
 Each powerup is represented as a collectable that falls downwards from the location of the brick that was broken.
 If not collected, it goes out of bounds and is removed from the game.
-Each powerup is represented by a unique chracter:
-* `E`: "Expand Paddle"
-* `S`: "Shrink Paddle"
-* `M`: "Ball Multiplier" (a.k.a Multi-ball)
-* `F`: "Fast Ball"
-* `T`: "Thru Ball"
-* `G`: "Paddle Grab"

 5. If a powerup that is already active is collected again, the duration for that powerup will be topped up to its original duration.